Samra10/ChatAPI/README.md

 # applications-chats-api
-API for creating chats in RoR.
+API for creating chats in RoR & Golang

 ## Install
 ```bash
 sudo docker-compose down && sudo docker-compose build && sudo docker-compose up
 ```
-Make sure that port `3000` is availble to allow the API to run on it.
+Make sure that port `3000` & '8080' is availble to allow the API to run on it.

-### API availble end points
+### Rails API availble end points

 ```
 - Applications end points